Food Safety Modernization Act

 Preventive Controls for Human Food

 FSMA Preventive Controls for Human Food regulates all food processing facilities and some produce packing operations.
 Some farms that process foods will be regulated as well.
-Use the following resources from Penn State Extension to learn more about this rule:
+Learn more about the rule, including exemptions and deadlines, plus find educational opportunities from Penn State Extension.

 Preventive Controls for Animal Feed